Dialogue

-DialogueSpeech is shaped by place, history, assumptions, philosophical views and motivations.
+Speech is shaped by place, history, assumptions, philosophical views and motivations.
 What is said, and what isn’t, have equal importance.

-Dialogue Excerpts
+Dialogue Script Excerpts

 ©Image designed by Katy Wrench

-The Witchdoctor and her mentor
+The Witchdoctor and Her Mentor

 Game Name: Mind the Gap - A graphic novel click-through dialogue puzzle game.